 Second Meal Service

-We got afternoon tea served before landing and as our second meal.
-The presentation was exquisite, served on designer China the bite sized cakes and sandwiches fit perfectly on the tiered plates, making it look very appetising and appealing.
-There’s something very special being able to have scones and jam while cruising at 35,000 feet.
+We had afternoon tea before landing as our second meal.
+The presentation looked properly smart, served on designer china with bite-sized cakes and sandwiches sitting neatly on the tiered plates.
+There’s something rather lovely about eating scones with jam while cruising at 35,000 feet.

 Arrival